sciencePeptideDeck

 Is the Wolverine stack legal?

-BPC-157 and TB-500 are unscheduled research compounds in most jurisdictions, meaning they are not controlled substances.
-However, they are also not approved for human use by regulatory agencies such as the FDA.
-Their legal status varies by country, and their use in humans is outside approved medical applications.
-They are legally sold as research chemicals in many markets.
+BPC-157 and TB-500 are unscheduled compounds in most jurisdictions, meaning they are not controlled substances.
+They are legally sold as compounds in many markets.

 Are there known risks or side effects associated with the Wolverine stack?